mikeyEcology/MLWIC/README.md

 <b>D)</b> `log_dir_train` will be the name of the folder that you want to store the trained model information.
 You will not need to look at this folder, but you will specify it as the `log_dir` when you run `MLWIC_eval`.
 If you are running multiple models on your machine you will want to use different names each time or else they will be over-written. \
 <b>E)</b> `num_classes` is the number of species or groups of species in your dataset.
 If you have all of your IDs stored in a vector called `IDs`, `num_classes` should be equal to `length(unique(IDs))`. \
 <b>F)</b> Note that training a model will require a long time to process.
 More images and more species or groups will require more time to train.
 We recommend using a computing cluster.
 If one is not available, we recommend using a machine that you can afford to leave alone for a considerable amount of time.

+<b>Why doesn't `MLWIC` run on Windows?</b> `MLWIC` uses [TensorFlow](https://www.tensorflow.org/), which on Windows can only be used with Python >= 3.5.
+Our models depend on Python 2.7.
+If you can effectively run TensorFlow on Windows with Python 2.7, then you may be able to run `MLWIC` on Windows.